 Now, Rheumatoid Arthritis interferes with how much of the house gets cleaned.
 My husband, Greg, travels for work and when the weekends come, I aimed to have the house spotless so we can spend time together.
-On the weeks when my arthritis and fatigue win the battle, chores are undone.
+On the weeks when my arthritis and fatigue win the battle, chores are left undone.

 One Friday evening, Greg arrived from the airport with suitcase in tow.
 I had a rough week and didn’t get to the normal kitchen or floor cleaning like I wanted.
 He dropped his stuff in the office and with a quick hello and kiss, he cleaned.
 As I watched him scour the counters and sweep the floor, while my emotions rose.

 Now, most women would say, “Are you nuts?
 What’s wrong with that?
 I wish cleaning would cross my husband’s mind just once!”
 Ok, ladies, I get it.
 Hang in here with me.

 As Greg cleaned, feelings of guilt and worthlessness arose.
 I picked up a cloth and began cleaning around him, as if in competition.
 The stew of emotions boiled over into anger.
 Greg glanced sideways at me and kept on cleaning.

 Feelings of insecurity and worthlessness were sparked by guilt over my chronic disease; I thought, I am not keeping our house clean, he thinks I’m not good enough.
 I’ll show him.
 And anger towards my husband ensued.